How many national park in assam

 Quick Summary

 • Do you know how many national park in Assam?
-Assam is home to seven national parks, including the iconic Kaziranga and Manas, both UNESCO World Heritage Sites.
+Assam is home to eight national parks, including the iconic Kaziranga and Manas, both UNESCO World Heritage Sites.

 • These parks safeguard endangered species like the one-horned rhinoceros, golden langur, and Bengal tiger, contributing to global biodiversity.